-Bikramjit Das’s research is in the investigation and analysis of rare and extreme events using tools from applied probability, statistics and optimization.
-The application domain for his research spans insurance, finance, telecommunication and more recently social and economic networks.
+Bikramjit Das’s research is in the investigation and analysis of rare and extreme events using tools from applied probability, statistics, and optimization.
+The application domain for his research spans insurance, finance, telecommunication, and more recently social and economic networks.
 He received his Ph.D. from the School of OR&IE at Cornell University.
-He was a post-doctoral researcher the RiskLab at ETH Zurich before joining SUTD.
+He was a post-doctoral researcher at the RiskLab at ETH Zurich before joining SUTD.

-He teaches undergraduate level lectures in Probability, Statistics, Simulation, Analytics and graduate lectures in Stochastic Modeling.
+He teaches undergraduate lectures in Probability, Statistics, Simulation, and Analytics, and graduate lectures in Statistics and Stochastic Modeling.

 - PhD in Operations Research, Cornell University, USA